mobiledataanywhere/job_dispatch/README.md

 ## Requirements

+### Dispatcher

 This gem uses [rbczmq](https://github.com/methodmissing/rbczmq) for sending messages, so its use is limited to platforms supporting this gem, namely a posix OS and MRI Ruby or Rubinius.

 JRuby is not supported.
 Nor is Windows.

+### Workers

+The built in Ruby worker has the same ruby requirements as the broker.
+However, additional workers can be implemented in any language on any platform provided they have access to ZeroMQ for messaging and a JSON library for reading/writing message payloads.

 ## Usage